implementation("io.micronaut:micronaut-pulsar")

 .
 These

-properties indicate that the DLQ will be used by default on all Pulsar consumers if not explicitly set otherwise.
+properties indicate that the DLQ settings will be used by default on all Pulsar consumers during their creation if not explicitly set through annotation.

 5 Pulsar readers